aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront/README.md

 default.
 If you want to use your own domain name, such as `www.example.com`, you must associate a certificate with your distribution that contains your domain name, and provide one (or more) domain names from the certificate for the distribution.

-When you want to move a domain name between distributions, you can associate a certificate and specify no domain names.
+When you want to move a domain name between distributions, you can associate a certificate without specifying any domain names.
 See [Moving an alternate domain name to a different distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-move) for details.

 The certificate must be present in the AWS Certificate Manager (ACM) service in the US East (N. Virginia) region; the certificate